Methadone vs. Suboxone®: What’s the Difference?

 • Stigma against methadone clinics

-• The possibility of methadone abuse
+• The possibility of methadone misuse

 • The possibility of continued illicit opioid use

 A key feature of buprenorphine is its ceiling effect.
 When someone takes buprenorphine, the effects increase with dosage only up to a specific point.
 Having reached that ceiling, taking more buprenorphine will not result in greater effects.
-Because of this, there is less risk that someone will misuse or become dependent on buprenorphine.

-Pros and Cons of Suboxone®
+Pros and Cons of Suboxone

-When considering methadone vs. Suboxone® treatment, keep these advantages in mind:
+When considering methadone vs. Suboxone treatment, keep these advantages in mind:

 • Greater flexibility in treatment structure